AddJam/addjam/_posts/2015-04-07-never-too-early.md

 A product is derived from your execution of an idea.
 From the design and development through to marketing, sales and customer service.
 Your ability to take an idea and execute on it is what sets it apart.
 It's not the concept in of itself as it's pretty much guaranteed someone somewhere will be working on something similar if not better.

-This leads to another point - having your idea stolen will probably happen anyway but this is a good thing.
+This leads to another point - having your idea stolen will probarbly happen anyway but this is a good thing.

 ##I would want someone to copy me